MindDevastation/library-service-project/README.md

 - Use sandbox test accounts from the PayPal Developer Dashboard.
 - Initiate a test payment using the API and verify transactions in the Sandbox Transactions section.

-### For logging into PayPal when you go to approval link use these credentials:
+### For logging into PayPal when you go to the approval link, use these credentials:

-- email -> sb-7crpl38155236@personal.example.com
+- Email: sb-7crpl38155236@personal.example.com
-- password -> r/3TI90b
+- Password: r/3TI90b

 ### 2. Setting Up Stripe (Test Mode)
 To integrate Stripe for test payments: